Skip to main content

 Twin name: gitlab Supports

-• GitLab REST API v4 routes for users, groups, namespaces, projects (by numeric ID or full path), repository branches, files, and commits, issues, merge requests, notes, pipelines, jobs, and project hooks.
+• GitLab REST API v4 routes for users, groups, namespaces, projects (by numeric ID or full path), repository branches, files, and commits, issues, merge requests, notes, discussions, pipelines, pipeline schedules, jobs, job artifacts, and project hooks.

 • glab api style REST and GraphQL workflows, including a minimal GraphQL surface for glab api graphql calls.